-Parent holding company of the Company is BlackRock, Inc., a company incorporated in Delaware, U.S. It is possible that the Company or any other company in the BlackRock Group and the managing directors of the companies listed participate in the Fund or in transaction for or with the Fund, or that any other relationship with other people, leading to a potential conflict with their obligations to the Company.
+Subject to the foregoing and the restrictions that were set by the Company, it is possible that the Company or any other company in the BlackRock Group, the PNC Group and the managing directors of the companies listed (a) participate in the Fund or in transaction for or with the Fund, or that any other relationship with other people, leading to a potential conflict with their obligations to society, and (b) conclude transactions with companies of the PNC Group or make use of their services while they fulfil these commitments, without them being required to account for the profits or fees from the activities.

-Conflicts of interest may arise, for example, because the relevant company of the BlackRock Group:
+Conflicts of interest may arise, for example, because the relevant company of the BlackRock Group and/or the PNC Group:

-(a) enters into transactions for other customers;

-(b) has directors or employees who are the directors or shareholders of a company, or deal in securities of that company or are otherwise involved in that company, the securities of which are held or traded by the Company in its own name or in the name of a third party; (c) profits, under certain circumstances, from a commission, a fee, a price premium or price discount that is not paid by the Company in connection with an investment transaction;

-(d) is active as an agent for the company with

-respect to transactions in which it occurs simultaneously as an agent for their other own customers;

-(e) acts as principal for its own account with investments and/or currencies with the Company or its shareholders;

-(f) enters into transactions in units of an undertaking for collective investment or of another company for which one of the companies of the BlackRock Group acts as a manager, operator, bank, consultant or trustee;

-(g) also settles transactions for the Company that are in connection with placements and/or new issues through one of its other affiliates acting as principal for its own account or receiving a broker commission.
+- (a) enters into transactions for other customers; - (b) has directors or employees who are the directors or shareholders of a company, or deal in securities of that company or are otherwise involved in that company, the securities of which are held or traded by the Company in its own name or in the name of a third party; - (c) profits, under certain circumstances, from a commission, a fee, a price premium or price discount that is not paid by the Company in connection with an investment transaction; - (d) is active as an agent for the company with respect to transactions in which it occurs simultaneously as an agent for their other own customers; - (e) acts as principal for its own account with investments and/or currencies with the Company or its shareholders; - (f) enters into transactions in units of an undertaking for collective investment or of another company for which one of the companies of the BlackRock Group or the Bank of America Group acts as a manager, operator, bank, consultant or trustee; - (g) also settles transactions for the Company that are in connection with placements and/or new issues through one of its other affiliates acting as principal for its own account or receiving a broker commission.